migueldcepeda/gray-mail-deleter/README.md

 #### Step 5

-Once the **Upload** button is selected, the files will be processed and the **Upload** button will change into a green **Download** button.
+Once the **Upload** button is selected, the files will be processed and a **Download** button will appear to the right of the **Upload**.
 Click on this to download a dated .csv file containing all gray mail addresses for the selected campaign type.

 ![image](./screenshots/GMT_Step5.png)

 *Note: Once files have been uploaded, downloading the .csv file is required before uploading again (as indicated by the green download button persisting).*

+_**Important Note**: The optimal way to refresh the gray mail tool is by clicking and selecting its URL in the URL bar and hitting 'Enter'._

+#### Step 6

+Once the .csv files are created for each campaign type, the gray emails can be removed from their respective MailChimp groups by following [MailChimp's documentation on removing multiple subscribers from groups][mc-remove-subscribers].
+Prior to this, it is wise to save these emails first in a gray mail spreadsheet created on a shared Google Drive folder that exists at the time of writing this.

 ## Built With
 * PHP